-- (1) Candidate Required Materials: Candidates for reappointment must provide the following materials in their reappointment "packet." - a.
-The Employee Self-Review Worksheet provided by Human Resources; - b.
-The candidate's previous performance reviews; - c.
-An updated curriculum vitae; - d.
-If other materials are used as part of the review, the candidate will be informed of this information, and provided a minimum of five (5) days to respond to the information.
+- b.
+Minimum Requirements: Employees must have been in a position of continued employment and not have been given notice of non-reappointment or termination, and not initially hired at a rank higher. - (4) Promotion Review Requirements & Process. - a.
+Candidate Required Materials: Candidates for reappointment must provide the following materials in their reappointment "packet." - 1.
+A personal statement addressing how the candidate fulfills the responsibilities of the position and advances the mission of the unit and the University. - 2.
+The candidate's previous performance reviews (including self-evaluations) and other evaluations since initial hire at the University. - 3.
+An updated curriculum vitae. - 4.
+If other materials are used as part of the review, the candidate will be informed of this information, and provided a minimum of five (5) days to respond to the information. - (5) Promotion Process. - a.
+Dates for Promotion notification and submission of materials to Supervisor will coincide with those for Faculty. - b.
+Considerations for Promotion include: - 1.

-(2) Reappointment Process.

-- a.
-Dates for reappointment notification and submission of materials to Supervisor will coincide with those for Faculty. - b.
-Considerations for reappointment include: - 1.
 A review of goals, objectives, and accomplishments achieved over the total review period. - 2.
 Specific goals, tasks, or assignments derived from annual or periodic evaluations. - 3.
-Candidate's likelihood for continued success. - 4.
+Candidate's likelihood for continued success and appropriate contribution on institutional initiatives. - 4.
 Any additional criteria established via the process for University Criteria for Reappointment and Promotion established for faculty positions. - c.
-Decisions must be considered by the supervisor, the Provost, and the Vice Provost of Student Affairs. - d.
-Upon request, the Provost will provide a written justification for the reappointment decision.
+Promotion Decisions - 1.
+May include inputs from relevant campus stakeholders, such as students, faculty, and other staff. - 2.
+Must be considered by the supervisor, the Provost, and the Vice Provost of Student Affairs. - 3.
+Upon request, the Provost will provide a written justification for the promotion decision. - (d) Non-Reappointment. - (1) Employees on multi-year appointments cannot be terminated during the contract period except for just cause, layoff, or termination of the funding source in the case of soft money appointments.